BestLoveForYou/AstralPathSQL/README.md

 - This data structure allows for efficient storage, insertion and deletion even with large amounts of data.

 # Usage
+**Please do not use uppercase instructions!**

 **Server**:
 **function:**
 Including select, insert, update and delete are supported!

 other function:
 **User authentication**:
 The format is username: password.
 User data can be added and deleted on the server or on the client that has passed user authentication